stakater-archive/StakaterCloudDocs-Archived/content/sre/onboarding/application-onboarding.md

 ![GitHub](./images/github.png)

-## 3. Add files to gitops-config repo
+## 3. Add files to gitops-config repository

 You need to create application folder inside a tenant.
 Inside application folder you need to create each environment folder that application will be deployed to.
 Following folders will be created.